ibm-cloud-docs/cis/about.md

 ### Traffic scrubbing
 {: #traffic-scrubbing}

-{{site.data.keyword.cis_short_notm}} offers 142 Tbps of global network edge capacity — 40 times bigger than the largest recorded DDoS attack.
+{{site.data.keyword.cis_short_notm}} offers 142 Tbps of global network edge capacity, which is 40 times bigger than the largest recorded DDoS attack.

 When a DDoS attack occurs, {{site.data.keyword.cis_short_notm}} doesn't use scrubbing centers; the activity is analyzed on the edge, which helps to mitigate DDoS attacks closest to the source.

 Traffic that is identified as being "dirty" or part of an attack is not included in the billing.
-Customers are being billed for **protected traffic** which consists of clean traffic forwarded to the origin and responses returned from the edge to the client.
+Customers are being billed for **protected traffic**, which consists of clean traffic that is forwarded to the origin and responses that are returned from the edge to the client.

 ### Web Application Firewall (WAF)
 {: #cis-web-application-firewall}